 Once people start using your branded hashtags more, you will then have a ton of user-generated content to pull from social media into dedicated website feeds.

-One of the most popular options is the Instagram hashtag feed, which is a platform where people use hashtags the most to promote products and businesses as well as find new brands and content.
+One of the most popular options is the Instagram hashtag feed.
+On this platform, people most often use hashtags to promote products and businesses and to find new brands and content.

 This leads us to the next important point.